CXWorks/alda-analysis/README.md

 ### AE Special notes

 1. For **ffmpeg**, use `opt -strip` to remove the debug info in the bitcode file, otherwise leading to error.
+2. LLVM-13 fixed clang's OOM bug, so you can enable the auto-inline version of ffmpeg, the expected linking time is around 20 hours :)

 + Please check artifact evaluation document: [AE](AE.pdf)